riceissa/issarice.com/pages/high-school-student-universities-should-pay-me.md

 # Information

-The following is a fake newspaper article I wrote anonymously, which was subsequently posted to the front wall of the IB history room during my senior year of high school.
+The following is a fake newspaper article I wrote anonymously, which was subsequently posted (though not by me) to the front wall of the IB history room during my senior year of high school.

 Thanks to KL, who generously provided feedback.